Monsterrhino/MonsterrhinoMotion/Documentation/Documentation.md

 s|d   |debug             |-

 ## CAN

+CAN is a commonly used communication system in automotive, automation and others.
+Due to its high reliability and higher speed than UART it can be used to communicate with the Motion from another Motion or, as an example, a RaspberryPi or Arduino (with their CAN-module).

 Up to 4 Monsterrhino boards can be connected via CAN to communicate with each other.
 It is also possible to connect other devices that support CAN communication.